-Membranes enclose cells and vesicles and constitute a barrier for penetration as well as a platform for biological and chemical processes.
-We have used both detailed atomistic simulations and coarse-grained descriptions to model membrane systems.
-We investigated how peptides interact with prokaryotic and eukaryotic membranes as well as how small antimicrobial peptides are preferentially attracted to bacterial membranes and what gross conformational changes they induce in the membrane itself.
+Membranes, which enclose cells and vesicles, constitute a barrier for penetration as well as a platform for biological and chemical processes.
+We use both detailed atomistic simulations and coarse-grained descriptions to model membrane systems.
+We investigate how peptides interact with prokaryotic and eukaryotic membranes as well as how small antimicrobial peptides are preferentially attracted to bacterial membranes, and what gross conformational changes these molecules induce in the membrane itself.

 Olson, M. A., I.-C. Yeh, and M. S. Lee.
 Molecular dynamics simulations of folding and insertion of the Ebola virus fusion peptide into a membrane bilayer.
 Proceedings of the 2008 International Conference on Bioinformatics and Computational Biology.
 Las Vegas, NV.
 2008 July 14-17; 660-665.
-[PDF 1283 KB]
+[PDF]